ted537/pt20-student/phase2-testing-documentation.md

 number of parameters and parameter types (`fun flag(number : like 1,...)`)
 * `routine_public.pt` tests that function can be optionally declared as public using the `public` flag before the function definition
+* `old_procedures.pt` tests that the old function declaration syntax is no longer valid

 **/test/parser/Strings**